-Calls: Nominations for this Fellowship program are no longer possible until further notice.
+Calls: Nominations for this Fellowship program are possible as soon as the next call is published.

 Carl von Linde Fellowship

 Target Group: The Carl von Linde Fellowship is aimed at TUM professors who have made excellent, internationally recognized achievements in research and who wish to pursue research work of particular originality and a high degree of innovation ("high risk - high gain"), preferably in an interdisciplinary team with other TUM-IAS Fellows.